nimrariaz/ng-examples/README.md

-# ng-examples
+# ng Examples
-This repo will contain examples of angular framework.
+This repo will contain examples of using angular framework.